mikekpl/croperino/README.md

 Croperino
 =========

-Simple image cropping tool derived from [Crop Image](https://github.com/biokys/cropimage)
+A simple image cropping tool derived from [Crop Image](https://github.com/biokys/cropimage)

 Credits:
 * Credits to [Alexey](https://github.com/tpom6oh) for fixing some issues related to API 23+ (Since I do not have 23+ devices yet)